kirill@lava.net

 * Corrected some background/foreground cursor behavior.

 * Fixed e.
-Electrical appliances, motor vehicles, and other devices which relied on this important constant should work fine now.
+Electrical appliances, motor vehicles, and

 * Added the geographical location check.